Let’s begin with some gooseflesh. Take a watch.

 Origin and definition of gratitude

-Amazing facts stating the importance of showing gratitude in the workplace
+Importance of showing gratitude in the workplace: Amazing facts

 There’s plenty in this area.